axibase/atsd-use-cases/research/hawaii-prices/README.md

 Configure a scheduled [job](https://axibase.com/docs/axibase-collector/#jobs) to retrieve data from a specified endpoint import the data into ATSD according to [pre-defined rules](https://axibase.com/docs/atsd/rule-engine/).
 Once the data is stored in ATSD, creating and sharing reports and creating interactive visualizations with built-in widgets is trivial.
 Reports are continuously updated with the flow of incoming data.

-The plotly visualization above is replicated in **ChartLab** below. **ChartLab** is a visualizaton application that relies on data processing and stored from ATSD.
+The plotly visualization above is replicated in **ChartLab** below. **ChartLab** is a visualization application that relies on data processing and stored from ATSD.

 ![Figure 5](./images/Figure5.png)